danielkaichis/SportsSalaryManager/README.md

 clicking save, or by hiting the close button, where you will be prompted by a popup to save your team.
 - You can reload the state of my application by clicking yes to the first popup that prompts the user to load a team when the application starts, or at any time by clicking the save/load button and then clicking load from the main page.

+### Phase 4: Task 2
+Sample event log showing add and remove players from a team, and extending a players contract.
+When loading a team from file, all players already on the team are logged as "added" because the add player event is called every time add player is called, and add player is called for each player loaded in from the file.

+Wed Nov 30 17:43:08 PST 2022
+Player DK added to Jets.
+Wed Nov 30 17:43:24 PST 2022
+Player Harry added to Jets.
+Wed Nov 30 17:43:37 PST 2022
+Player Johny added to Jets.
+Wed Nov 30 17:43:50 PST 2022
+Contract extended.
+Wed Nov 30 17:43:55 PST 2022
+Player Harry removed from Jets.